Mental Health Career Paths: Counseling vs Therapy vs Psychology

 Education Requirements for Counseling Psychologists

-Working with all types of populations and organizations, to include businesses, counseling psychologists have earned their doctorate in their field.
-There are also master’s degrees in counseling psychology which, while they do not lead to psychology licensure, may lead to acquiring counseling licensure.
+Working with all types of populations and organizations, including businesses, counseling psychologists typically earn a doctoral degree in psychology, like a PysD or PhD.
+There are also master’s degrees in counseling psychology that, while they do not lead to psychological licensure, may lead to counseling licensure.

 What do counseling psychologists do?

-This profession also provides assessment, diagnosis, and treatment of severe psychological symptoms.
-The American Psychological Association (APA) further identifies counseling psychologists as engaging in individual, group, and family counseling and psychotherapy providing many services such as crisis intervention and trauma and disaster management while consulting with organizations and providing program evaluation and tracking client progress.
+This profession also provides assessment, diagnosis, and treatment of psychological distress and maladjustment.
+The American Psychological Association (APA) further identifies counseling psychologists as engaging in individual, group, and family counseling and psychotherapy, providing services such as crisis intervention, trauma and disaster management, and consulting with organizations, as well as conducting program evaluation and tracking client progress.

 Who do counseling psychologists work with?